-IQ tests are well-known assessments of cognitive capacity, however, the picture when it comes to emotional intelligence is more complicated.
+IQ tests are well-known assessments of cognitive capacity, however, tests of emotional intelligence are more complicated.
 There are many free quizzes readily available to test EQ, but as is explained shortly, such self-report measures are not always accurate.

 Ability tests of EQ fare better.
-In the following article, the ‘ins and outs’ of emotional intelligence testing are explored in some detail.
+The following article explores the ‘ins and outs’ of emotional intelligence testing.
 Along with a rich assortment of information, this article will also provide links to some free EQ assessments and samples of questions so that you can really get a feel for EQ tests.

 I hope it sparks your interest!